EdgeTX User Manual

 Alarm - The backlight turns on when there are alarms or warnings.

 Splash Screen - Duration to display the splash screen.
+The options are --- (no splash screen), 2s, 3s, 4s, 6s, 8s, 10s, 15s

 Power On delay - The delay between when the power button is pushed and when the radio turns on.
-The options are: 0s, 1s, 2s, 3s
+The options are: 0s, 0.5s, 1s, 2s, 3s

-Pwr Off delay - The delay between when the power button is pushed and when the radio shuts off.
-The options are: 0s, 1s, 2s, 3s, 4s.
+Power Off delay - The delay between when the power button is pushed and when the radio shuts off.
+The options are: 0s, 0.5s, 1s, 2s, 3s, 4s.
 It is recommended to set at least a 1s delay in order to prevent the radio from being shut off in the case of an accidental button press.

 Time Zone - The time offset from UTC where the radio is being used.
 Can be configured in 15 minute increments.